fitzy101/light-man/README.md

 - Implement 'approve' to approve a node.
 - Implement filtering on the list command.
 - Persist session tokens until they've timed out.
+- Add support for smart groups in the list command.
+- Add support for third party nodes in the add command.

 ## Known issues
 Please report any issues that you come across.